 The CJK Dictionary Institute (CJKI) was founded in 1993.
-Its principal activity is the development and continuous expansion of lexical databases of general vocabulary, proper nouns and technical terms for CJK languages (Chinese, Japanese, Korean, including Chinese dialects such as Cantonese and Hakka) and Arabic, containing over 50 million entries.
+Its principal activity is the compilation of large-scale dictionary databases of proper nouns and technical terms for CJK (Chinese, Japanese, Korean) and Arabic, currently with over 50 million entries.

-Our institute has become one of the world’s prime resources for CJK lexical resources and plays a leading role in helping the IT industry penetrate the lucrative East Asian market, by providing software developers with high-quality comprehensive dictionary data, educational tools, and consulting services.
+CJKI has become the world’s prime source for CJK lexical resources for the IT industry and software developers, providing high-quality comprehensive dictionary data, educational tools, and consulting services.

-Located in Saitama, Japan, CJKI is headed by Jack Halpern, editor in chief of The Kodansha Kanji Learner’s Dictionary, the New Japanese-English Character Dictionary and various other dictionaries that have become standard reference works in Japanese language learning.
+Based in Saitama, Japan, CJKI is headed by Jack Halpern, editor in chief of The Kodansha Kanji Learner’s Dictionary and several other dictionaries that have become standard works for learning Japanese.

 Our Business Model

 CJKI has a flexible business model that is decided on a case-by-case basis to suit the convenience of the customer.
 We are not “resellers,” nor are we “data vendors”, we are a linguistic institute, and create the data ourselves based on several decades of experience and extensive knowhow of CJK and Arabic lexicography.

 Our fundamental policy is to customize our databases to the specific requirements of the customer at no extra charge.
 To achieve this, we study our customers’ needs in-depth and prepare a data package that meets the customer’s precise needs.

 We also build custom databases from scratch and have extensive experience in putting together teams to compile large-scale dictionaries in a short period of time, using our sophisticated tools for automating the compilation process.